-Just as with the EcoPAS system, the application notes that "Operating Constraints" are "[t]o be determined."16
+Just as with the EcoPAS system, the application notes that "Operating Constraints" are "[t]o be determined."

 Further, the NoMoVo control system has not been applied to all of the wine-making operations at CCWS.
 It has reportedly been used for white wine fermentation, and for red wine fermentation in 100 series tanks.
 But there is no record of its use on red wine fermentation in larger 400 series tanks.
 Moreover, none of the data on the NoMoVo system show the control efficiency with respect to any specific tank.
-Again, aggregated data obtained from some tanks over portions of a fermentation cycle does not constitute a "proven track record of reliability."
+Again, aggregated data obtained from some tanks over portions of a fermentation cycle do not constitute a "proven track record of reliability."

 c.
-Adjustments During the Source Compliance Demonstration Period Are No Substitute for a Performance Standard.
+Adjustments During the Source Compliance Demonstration Period Are No Substitute for a Performance Standard

 Neither the District, nor CCWS, nor the vendors of the ECS, are able to establish a performance standard based on source testing.
 CCWS candidly acknowledges that the purported performance guarantees "have not been validated."
-The District down plays the absence of source testing and has set, as a performance standard, a 30-day rolling average that covers up the real variability of the actual performance.
-This "standard," which the District candidly admits may need to be revised, is simply an acknowledgement that the District has not determined what the actual performance will be.17 performance standard in the draft permit was essentially a placeholder, and that the actual control efficiency would be determined during the Source Compliance Demonstration Period:
+The District down plays the absence of source testing and has set, as a performance standard, an average taken over the course of an entire fermentation cycle.
+This "standard," which the District candidly admits may need to be revised, is simply an acknowledgement that the District has not determined what the actual performance will be.

-In its response to the draft permit, CCWS noted that the District agreed that the
+In its response to the draft permit, CCWS noted that the District agreed that the performance standard in the draft permit was essentially a placeholder, and that the actual control efficiency would be determined during the Source Compliance Demonstration Period: